-We awoke that morning to flat light with low clouds covering the mountaintops.
-This equates to a high probability of not being able to heli ski.
+We awoke that morning in Tasiilaq to low clouds covering the mountaintops and it wasn’t looking as if we’d be going out heli skiing.
 Good light and visibility are required for a helicopter pilot to fly safely in mountainous conditions in winter.
-But our lead guide, Matt Edwards, announced our imminent departure for the helicopter Hanger.
+But lead guide Matt Edwards announced our imminent departure for the helicopter Hanger.
 The excitement began to build as we grabbed all our gear and walked to the hanger.
 It was hard for the guests to focus on our safety briefing, as they were so excited for the possibility of heading out to ski.
 We ran through the avalanche briefing and the helicopter briefing, and divided into two ski groups for the day.
 Matt took the first group, loaded into the helicopter, and took off to the North.

 Being the second guide, I watched in anticipation as the helicopter took off and flew towards the North in hopes of finding blue skies and good light.
-Our second group waited eagerly for quite some time before we heard the distant hum of our A-star coming from the North.
+Our second group waited eagerly for quite some time before we heard the distant hum of our A-star coming back for the pickup.
 We were excited to discover that there were blue skis far to the North, this is where we were headed!

 We soon came to the promised blue skies.
 What greeted our eyes was the most incredible, extensive helicopter accessed terrain any of us had ever seen.
 The jagged rocky peaks gave way to perfect pitched snow covered ski runs.
 Interspersed with glaciers, crevasses, moraines and rock features.
 Each ski run promised 360 degree views from the top, incredible snow to ski, and helicopter pickup on the shores of the ocean.

 Our pilot expertly flew us to the top of the first run and with practiced precision, he dropped us off.
 We watched as he took an extreme nose dive down the slope to pick up the first group.
 We whooped and hollered in excitement as we took in the views around us.
 To the south we could see range after range of jagged rocky peaks.
-To the North was Sirmillik Fiord with hundreds of pristine white icebergs lazily floating in the black, glass calms waters of the Fiord.
-Further north we could see the Greenlandic Ice cap, for as far as the eye could see stretching for thousands of kilometres.
+To the North was Sirmilik Fjord with hundreds of pristine white icebergs lazily floating in the black, glass-calm waters of the Fjord.
+Further north we could see the Greenland Ice cap, for as far as the eye could see stretching for thousands of kilometres.

 After Clicking into our skis and snapping a few photos at the peak, we began our descent.
 We pushed off the landing pad into perfect powder skiing.
 We negotiated a steep lip, and skied into a big wide open bowl.
 Still skiing perfect powder, we threaded the needle between two open crevasses and came to rest mid glacier.
 Here the snow abruptly changed to spring like conditions, as we were only half way down the 1500m descent.
 We negotiated our way around another crevasse, and were drawn into a beautiful little gulley that acted like a natural half pipe.